FFFF-0000h/Tech-Scrolls/README.md

 - **scope**: a collection of variables(usually in a function) as well as the rules for how those variables are accessed by name.
 Only code inside that function can access that function’s  scoped  variables.

+- **SDK(Software Development Kit)**: is a set of tools for creating specific types of software.
+SDK’s are released by companies that control the platform the software is being developed for.
+For instance, apps developed for iOS require the iOS SDK, Windows apps require the .NET Framework SDK, and Java apps require the Java Development Kit.

 - **SDLC (Software Development Life Cycle)**: Software Development Life Cycle (SDLC) is a process used by the software industry to design, develop and test high quality softwares.
 The SDLC aims to produce a high-quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.
 It is also referred to as the application development life-cycle.

 - **Semantic markup**: is an approach to coding [HTML](#h) where the markup tags used to describe content also provide relevant metadata about the content itself.
 For example, a piece of information that's relevant to the main content of a page, but not directly the subject of the page, might be marked up as being an `<aside>`.